pksilen/react-sfc-webpack-loader/README.md

     </style>

 ## Webpack configuration

+### Create React App
+If you have created your React app with Create React App, you need to eject it by running:

+    npm eject

+   or

+    yarn eject

+Add following rule to rules array in config/webpack.config.js file:

+    module: {
+        rules: [
+          {
+            test: /\.html$/,
+            exclude: /node_modules/,
+            use: ['babel-loader', 'react-sfc-webpack-loader']
+          }

+### Manual configuration
 Have your normal Webpack configuration

 Have your normal rules for style loading depending on style type (CSS/SCSS/SASS/LESS/Stylus)